SnowLaboratory/Laravel-Mirror/README.md

 <a name="managing-multiple-algorithms-and-weights"></a>
 ### Managing Multiple Algorithms and Weights
-When using multiple custom algorithms and weights, the code can become hard to read.
-If you pass an associative array, you can keep track of which algorithms belong to which weights:
+The code is hard to read when using multiple custom algorithms and weights.
+If you use an associative array, you can keep your algorithms and weights organized:
 ```php
 public function registerRecommendations(): void
 {